Harry Turtledove bibliography: Atlantis

 The trilogy describes a world in which the American East Coast, from the tip of Florida to Nova Scotia, broke away from the mainland around 85 million years ago and has an island biota that is similar to New Zealand's.
-It was discovered in 1452 by a Breton fisherman, François Kersauzon, it was named Atlantis.
-The seventh continent becomes a focal point in a gradually-diverging timeline.
+It was discovered in 1452 by a Breton fisherman, François Kersauzon, and was named Atlantis.
+The seventh continent becomes a focal point in a gradually diverging timeline.
 Two short stories, "Audubon in Atlantis" and "The Scarlet Band," have been set in the milieu.